Octagon-simon/octaValidate/README.md

   Invoke this method to see the number of validation errors on a form
 - `form()`

-  This method returns the form ID.
+  This method returns the form ID attached to the instance.
 - `customRule(RULE_TITLE, REG_EXP, ERROR_TEXT)`

    Invoke this method to define your custom validation rule.